RaysaRivera/Honors_proj1/XSS.md

 |/           |& #x2F;     |

 Be sure to remove the space between & and the rest of the replacement so that it works properly.

+For DOM based XSS attacks, adding server side filters won't stop the attack since it is run on the client side.
+Specifically, things written after the "#"(hash) isn't sent to the server.
+Similarly, web application firewalls and regular framework protections also won't protect against DOM based XSS attacks.

+To best prevent DOM based XSS attacks, never use user-controlled input directly into the surce code.
+Also, when using user input inside <div> elements, use innerText/textContent rather then innerHTML since innerHTML inserts HTML into the code directly whereas innnerText/textContent doesn't allow the insertion of HTML tags.

 Any software that uses HTML is at risk for cross-site scripting attacks